Thoracic Facet Joint Pain

 What Results Can You Expect?

 Many people improve with a tailored physiotherapy plan.
 Stiff or “locked” joints often settle once movement returns and muscle spasm reduces.
-Instability-driven pain can take longer, yet steady strengthening and control work often improves tolerance and reduces flare-ups.
+Instability-driven pain can take longer, but steady strengthening and control work often improves tolerance and reduces flare-ups.

 Related Thoracic and Spine Information